 At encoder side, CU level RD checks are used to select the NSST index for a CU.
 That is, for an intra-coded CU, the CU level RD check is looped four time by using NSST index value as loop index.
-To accelerate encoder speed, early stop of the loop is applied.
+To accelerate encoder speed, the following fast methods are used:

+Early stop of the loop is applied.
 The RD check for a NSST index with larger value is skipped when there is no non-zero transformed coefficients in the current CU for a NSST index with smaller value.

+The intra mode decision for each of the NSST indices in the reference software comprises the rough mode decision (RMD) stage and the RDO stage.
+In the RMD stage, 3 out of 67 intra prediction modes are selected based on the SATD cost.
+Since the SATD calculations are unrelated with the NSST, the SATD costs of different NSST indices for an intra prediction mode should be the same.
+Therefore, RMD process only needs to be applied once (as NSST index = 0), and the result are reused for the other NSST index.

+Non-separable transform based on HyGT

+A new Hypercube-Givens Transform (HyGT) is used in the computation of the non-separable secondary transform.
+The basic elements of this orthogonal transform are Givens rotations, which are defined by orthogonal matrices G(m, n, θ) [4], which have elements defined by